-- Purchase supplies.
-The budget for administrative expenses includes funding for office furniture/furnishings, equipment, machinery, computers and computer software.
-(MTPO, LENOWISCO PDC) - Purchase at least one new computer during the year, upgrade TRANSCAD travel demand software, (tentatively) purchase a small plotter to develop maps and aerials for public hearings and viewing, and purchase some furniture and furnishings for new offices (Kingsport City Hall).
-(MTPO)
+- The budget for administrative expenses includes funding for office supplies, equipment i.e. traffic counters, machinery, computers and computer software.
+(MTPO, LENOWISCO PDC) - Purchase at least one new computer during the year, upgrade TRANSCAD travel demand software, (tentatively) purchase a small plotter to develop maps and materials for public hearings and viewing.
+Note; all expenses over \$5,000 will be preceded by Federal Highway approval (MTPO).